 You can work with a content farm.
 Likely, that company will spend less than five minutes researching your keywords, if at all.
 They’ll write your content in a huge hurry because, well, your writer has ten more blog posts or articles to write that day.
 There’s no time for researching and editing.

 . . . you can work with a well-established writer who will check out what your competitors say around the keywords for which you want to rank.

 You can work with a writer to whom you have direct access (always available during business hours), not one in a far-off land who sleeps when you’re awake.

 You can work with a writer holding a B.A. in English—one with copywriter training by Joe Vitale, and AWAI’s Copywriting Course.
 One with creative writing training from U.N.L.V. and Gotham City Writers—instead of one who learned English by hanging out with expats, or through an app.
 Nothing wrong with that.
-I’m learning Spanish that way–but I’m not trying to sell my services as a web content writer in Spanish.
+I’m learning Spanish that way–but I’m not trying to sell my services as a website content writer to a Spanish-speaking audience.

 When the stakes are high, competition-wise, you need well-written website content to stand out from your competitors.

 You’ll make it in your business if you’re consistent with high-quality content.

 You are a smart business owner who’s been around a while.
 You know what you want and need for your success.
 You realize that you get what you pay for when it comes to service providers, which includes web content writers.
 You’ve gone the dirt-cheap route.
 And, well, I assume it didn’t work out so great.
 After all, here you are on my website looking for a website content writer.